Skip to Content

 Frequently Asked Questions

-Are the type of potatoes important?
+Is the type of potatoes important?

 Yes and no!
-Don’t you love a non-committal answer?
-Using a different type of potato will fundamentally change the dish but it will still be glorious.
+Don't you love a non-committal answer?
+Using a different type of potato will fundamentally change the dish, but it will still be glorious.

-I prefer the texture of a salad or new potato in this recipe, you could use a floury or mealy potato.
+I prefer the texture of a salad or new potato in this recipe; you could use a floury or mealy potato.
 It will soak in more flavour but will break up a little more.

 Can I cook this in the oven or air fryer?